Tumescent LiposuctionView More Before & Afters

-If you've tried exercise and dieting and still have areas on your body that won't respond, you should consider the newest method of liposuction, SmartLipo, which is performed by Dr. Schlessinger along with tumescent liposuction, which was invented by a dermatologist.
-Before you select a physician and undergo the procedure, it's important for you to know that all liposuction - even tumescent liposuction - is not alike.
+If you’ve tried exercise and dieting and still have areas on your body that won’t respond, you should consider SmartLipo, which is performed by Dr. Schlessinger along with tumescent liposuction and invented by a dermatologist.
+Before you select a physician and undergo the procedure, it’s important for you to know that all liposuction – even tumescent liposuction – is not alike.
 Dramatic differences in safety, results, bruising and recovery can be noted if you don’t choose correctly.

 With the tumescent technique, large volumes of saline (sterile salt water) solution, local anesthesia, and dilute epinephrine are infused into the fatty area being treated to cause swelling and anesthesia.
 This enables Dr. Schlessinger to maneuver a small instrument called a cannula, connected to a vacuum machine, to the unwanted fat areas.

 Excess fat is removed through tiny openings with a very small stainless steel cannula.
 The cannula is connected to a powerful suction pump and inserted through these openings.
-Because the cannulas are so small, there is virtually no discomfort, recovery time is lessened, and a better cosmetic result can be achieved.
-Additionally, Dr. Schlessinger has the finesse to get out just the right amount of fat so your results look good.
+Because the cannulas are so small, there is virtually no discomfort or bruising and recovery time is lessened, leading to a better cosmetic result.
+Additionally, Dr. Schlessinger has the finesse and experience to get out just the right amount of fat so your results look best for you.

-Why should you consider tumescent liposuction at Skin Specialists?
+Why should you consider tumescent liposuction at Schlessinger MD?

-Dr. Joel Schlessinger studied this special liposuction with the dermatologist who developed it over 10 years ago and has performed thousands of procedures - making him one of the most experienced tumescent liposuction surgeons in the country.
+Dr. Joel Schlessinger studied this special liposuction with the dermatologist who developed it and has performed thousands of procedures – making him one of the most experienced tumescent liposuction surgeons in the country.

-The new SmartLipo tumescent technique, as practiced at Skin Specialists in Omaha, Nebraska, offers these significant improvements over earlier methods.
+The SmartLipo tumescent technique, as practiced at Schlessinger MD in Omaha, Nebraska, offers these significant improvements over earlier methods.